bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 * Has a USB port.
 To connect to other things.
 * Some sort of battery power, I guess.

 That's about it.
+Could you do all of this with a smartphone?
+Yeah, kinda, if you root prepaid Android phone, but even that would cost more than $30.
+I know I can build something cheaper.

-Given that list of requirements, I know I need some sort of SoC, perferrably as cheap as possible.
+Given the list of requirements, I know I need some sort of SoC, perferrably as cheap as possible.
 I need a keyboard of some sort, preferrably as cheap as possible.
 I need a screen, some sort of battery system, and some sort of storage.
 All preferrably as cheap as possible.
 I think I've cracked this problem, and I've come up with a computer that runs Linux and costs about $15 USD.

 ### TL;DR, Gimme the specs: